A criminal sentencing is not the end of the line. Read our blog for more information about difference between acquittal, pardons, and expungement.

 - the right to vote

-- the right to run for, and hold, public office
+- the right to run for public office

 - the right to serve on a jury, and